 Q: What referencing system does Spark use?

 A: We use Harvard Style.
-You can access a template for article and book review submission on our website here (insert hyperlink).
+You can access a guide to this referencing style online here.
 Note that we use British English spellings.

 Q: How many references should I use for my article?